Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Analysis of a toy model

-which proves that the trajectories are bounded in $V$.
-Thanks to the compact injection from $H^1$ into $L^2$, we have compacity allowing to apply the LaSalle's principle.
-It follows that, for all IC in $ \cV$ the trajectory tends to $(0,0)$.
-Now, since $\overline{\cV}=\cH$ and since for two solutions starting in $\cH$, $||(u_2-u_1,v_2-v_1)(t)||$ is deacreasing , one can prove that the result is true for all IC in $\cH$. \end{proof}
+which proves that the trajectories are bounded in $\cV$.
+Thanks to the compact injection from $H^1$ into $L^2$, we have compacity allowing us to apply LaSalle's principle.
+But here, the $\omega-limit$ set of the trajectory ensued from $(u^n(x,0),v^n(x,0)$ is reduced to $(0,0)$.
+It follows that